Updated – Jan 2023

-The company’s financial profile remains healthy marked by stable sales growth at a CAGR of 9.84% over the past 5 years, sizeable net worth of Rs.6,057 crore, strong liquidity with large cash reserves of over Rs.1,000 crore, healthy capital structure and favourable debt metrics with debt-to-equity ratio of 0.24x.
+The company’s financial profile remains healthy marked by stable sales growth at a CAGR of 15% over the past 5 years, sizeable net worth of Rs.
+6943 crore, strong liquidity with large cash reserves of close to Rs.1,000 crore, healthy capital structure and favourable debt metrics with debt to equity ratio of 0.08x.
 On the negative front, being in the IT industry the company’s profit margins are susceptible to wage inflation and forex related risks, although hedging mechanisms employed by the company mitigate the same to an extent.
 Also with 80% of revenues derived from the North American market, the company’s revenues and earnings are exposed to macro environment uncertainties in the USA.

 Key Risks to be considered before investing in MNC stocks